 Chaparral has some terrific properties, making it one of the handiest salves to make and have around!
 Find out where to find it, how to make it, and why every home should have on hand!

-Note: There are affiliate links scattered in this article.
-If you click through one and make a purchase of any kind, I'll receive a very small commission at no cost to you! :-) Thank you so much for supporting Healing Harvest Homestead: I truly appreciate it!
-Heidi
+FTC Disclosure: There are affiliate links scattered in this article.
+If you click through one and make a purchase of any kind, I may earn a very small commission at no cost to you! :-)

 Why I LOVE Chaparral and You Should Too!